apache/datasketches-website/docs/Frequency/FrequentDistinctTuplesSketch.md

 ### Using the FdtSketch

-Let's leverate the challenge at the beginning to crete a concrete example.
+Let's leverage the challenge at the beginning to create a concrete example.
 Let's assume <i>N = 2</i> and let <i>d1 := IP address</i>, and <i>d2 := User ID</i>.

 If we choose <i>{d1}</i> as the Primary Keys, then the sketch will allow us to identify the